12.22.2009

 12.10.2009

-Movie Review: Broken Embraces (Los Abratos Rotos)
+Broken Embraces (Los Abratos Rotos)

 I finally saw Almodovar's latest Cannes favorite, Broken Embraces, this past Sunday, but thus far haven't been willing to let it loose from the spin cycle in my head.
 However, now that Penelope Cruz's face in that gorgeous platinum pinup wig is popping up more and more all over town, I want to set the record straight: this is not Penelope's movie.
 This movie belongs to a one Blanca Portillo (pictured above).
 Even though the obvious main character of the movie is the filmmaker turned blind writer Harry Caine (Almodovar's first heterosexual male lead?), it is Caine's assistant and companion, Judit, played by Portillo, who is really the heart and soul of this surprisingly straightforward and subtle masterpiece.
 (Well, straightforward and subtle for Almodovar.
 I guess scenes like the hanging-from-a-clothing-rack oral sex scene in High Heels and the fantastically ridiculous shrinking man scene from Talk to Her have caused me to always anticipate something over-the-top from the Spanish maestro.
 I only wish I could give you links to these videos.)